isayme/passport-jinshuju/README.md

 #### Configure Strategy

-The Processon authentication strategy authenticates users using a Processon account and OAuth 2.0 tokens.
+The Jinshuju authentication strategy authenticates users using a Jinshuju account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.

-    passport.use(new ProcessonStrategy({
+    passport.use(new JinshujuStrategy({
         clientID: JINSHUJU_CLIENT_ID,
         clientSecret: JINSHUJU_CLIENT_SECRET,
         callbackURL: "http://127.0.0.1:3000/auth/jinshuju/callback"